Beard: Sunni

 An elderly Bengali man with a beard dyed in henna.

 The second one, which is the official position of the Shafi'i school, rules that the beard is only mustahabb (recommended), and shaving the beard is only makruh (disliked), but not haram (forbidden).

 The third one among some contemporary Sunnī Muslim scholars, such as the Grand Mufti of Egypt Shawki Allam, is that keeping the beard is permissible and that shaving it is also permissible.

 Shia

-An example of a Safavid-style beard: Shah Ismail I.
+An example of a Safavid-style beard: Shah Tahmasp I.

 According to the Twelver denomination of Shīʿa Islam, as per sunnah custom, the length of a beard should not exceed the width of a fist.
 Trimming of facial hair is allowed; however, shaving it is haram (forbidden).
 About the permissible size of it, according to a few Shīʿīte marjiaʿ such as Seyyed Ali Khamenei, Seyyed Ali Sistani, and others, if this (its size) is ʿurfly applicable (true of) beard, it will not be haram.